Aviation Ground (AVG)

 Division: Aviation

-This course provides the aeronautical knowledge required for the instrument rating and prepare the student to take the FAA Instrument Rating - Airplane written examination.
-Topics include: flight instruments, radio navigation, departure, enroute and arrival procedures, VOR, NDB, ILS, and GPS approaches, IFR emergencies, aviation weather, and IFR cross-country flight planning.
+This course provides the knowledge required to earn a FAA Instrument Rating and to prepare the student to take the FAA Instrument Rating-Airplane written exam.
+Topics include flight instruments, navigation, departure, enroute and arrival procedures, instrument approaches, IFR emergencies, aviation weather, and IFR cross-country flight planning.
 Group 2 course.

 Credit Hours: 3, Contact Hours: 3